-Midterm exam: will be a one-hour closed book exam.
-(One cheatsheet of standard US letter size paper is allowed).
+Midterm Exam: will be a two-hour closed book exam.
+(One cheatsheet of standard US letter size paper is allowed, calculator is allowed but is not necessary).

 Final Exam: will be a two-hour closed book exam.
-(One cheatsheet of standard US letter size paper is allowed)
+(One cheatsheet of standard US letter size paper is allowed, calculator is allowed but is not necessary)